Make Your Property Watershed Friendly

 - Re-direct your downspouts away from driveways and sideways onto vegetated areas.
 This helps slow the runoff and allows the rainwater to soak into the ground.

 - Install a rain barrel at one or more of your downspouts.
 Rain barrels collect and store rainwater from your roof to use later for watering lawns and gardens.
 Rain barrels lower water costs and reduces water pollution by reducing stormwater runoff which contains pollutants like sediment, oil, bacteria and nutrients.
-To learn how to build and install a rain barrel see the

 - Convert small depression areas into rain gardens.
 These small gardens help retain runoff and allow the rain to soak into the ground instead of flowing into nearby streams.
 Rain gardens are attractive solutions to erosion problems or soggy areas in your yard.
-To learn how to build rain garden see the

 - Always Conserve Water.
 Water conservation is important even when there is no drought.
 Use a broom instead of a hose to clean your driveway or sidewalk.
 Water your garden early or late in the day.
 Never leave a faucet running.
 Turn off the water while brushing your teeth.
 Fix dripping faucets or running toilets.
 Use low flow shower heads and toilets.